-A great soup that will keep the whole family happy as the nights get cooler - roasted butternut squash, onions and garlic to warm you inside.
+A great soup that will keep the whole family happy as the nights get cooler - roasted butternut squash, onions and garlic star in this warming soup.

 Freezing and defrosting guidelines